altacus/lenovo-x13s/README.md

-# Debian on Lenovo-x13s
+# Linux on Lenovo-x13s
-This outlines resources to get Debian running on Lenovo's x13s.
-Note, this process is far from stream lined.
-It is not for the novice Linux User.
-There is a high probability that you could ruin the windows install/laptop if you are not careful.
-To get things working well involves compiling custom kernels.
+This outlines resources to get Debian and Ubuntu running on Lenovo's x13s.
+This is not for the novice Linux User.
+There is a real chance that you could ruin the windows install/laptop if you are not careful.

+The Ubuntu installation is easier, but the scripts take longer to run.
+The default kernel is 6.2.
+Upgrading from Lunar to Mantic will provide a 6.5 kernel (but read the fine print on upgrading).
+No kernel compilation/manual firmware updates are necessary.

+The Debian installation is more involved.
+The default kernel is 6.0 but the provided script (on installation guide) will upgrade this to 6.2.
+The 6.4.1 kernel can be compiled and will work without firmware updates.
+Kernels later than 6.4.1 requires firmware/packages to be updated. **On Debian, grub package updates have been known to make the system unbootable.**

 ## Features
 Below are a list of features that "work".
 Please note that there is still a lot of development being done and even though things may "work" they may not be perfect.